 6.1 An ITU-T study group or a member of a study group may identify the need to make a specific reference (either normative or non-normative) to a document from another organization within a specific draft Recommendation.
 It is preferred that, rather than making reference to an entire document from an outside organization, reference be made to only the specific section(s) concerned.

-The requirements of clauses 6.2 and 6.3 do not apply for non-normative references, since such referenced documents are not considered to be an integral part of an ITU-T Recommendation.
+The requirements of clauses 6.2 to 6.5 do not apply for non-normative references, since such referenced documents are not considered to be an integral part of an ITU-T Recommendation.
 They are documents that add to the reader's understanding but are not essential to the implementation of, or compliance with, the Recommendation.

 6.2 For normative references, a member submits a contribution, or the Rapporteur or Editor submits a TD, to the study group or working party providing information, as outlined in clauses 6.2.1 to 6.2.10.